 I didn’t have a particular design in mind when I grabbed this smaller squash.
 However, I knew its diminutive size would mean a quicker carving, which was ideal this year since David and I were hosting.

-Back at our place, we put on Heidi’s Halloween mix and set to carving pumpkins and snacking.
+Back at our place, we put on a Halloween music mix, and set to carving pumpkins and snacking.
 Fitting the Halloween mood, most of the foods were orange in color.

 I also made buffalo cauliflower using Kittee’s recipe.
 Even though the buffalo cauliflower uses a whole head, there were only a couple of florets left by the time we were finished.